Gaikov/easy-ts-index/readme.md

 # Typescript modules index generator
-Easy to use typescript index file generator.
-Just need to specify sources folder path.
+Easy to use typescript index file creator/generator.
+If you create npm modules in typescript this tool will help to easily create index file for your module.
+Launch it before your module compilation to generate index file and after to remove index file.
+Just need to specify sources folder path in command line options.
 ## Install
 ```
 npm install easy-ts-index -g